-Our mission at Bakashana is to provide support to young women from rural Zambia by contributing educational opportunities, school support & resources, culturally sensitive and relevant sexual/personal health training, and professional skills development.
+Our mission at Bakashana is to inpsire Zambian women and girls by providing them a future of choice through education, livelihood training, health services, leadership mentoring, and cultural exchange.
 By embracing a strength-based, culturally relevant approach that combines ancestral wisdom, the cultivation of healthy relationships, & access to contemporary resources, Bakashana empowers young women to become leaders in their communities.

 Bakashana’s primary work involves young women living in rural areas, who have successfully completed their grade 7 education, yet lack the financial or familial resources to attend secondary school (grades 8-12).
 Bakashana specifically targets young women living near Kasama, the provincial capital of Zambia’s Northern Province.

 Bakashana is a Bemba word that refers to a young woman.
 With a tonal difference, it means “the dancer.”
 Our program is dedicated to working with young women from rural areas as they discover the joy of their work, community and life.